geonith-george/weather-app/README.md

 Get your API key from https://openweathermap.org.

-Replace ENTER-API-KEY-HERE with your api.
+Replace ENTER-API-KEY-HERE with your api key.

-This app runs on heroku
+This app runs on heroku.

 Link : https://climate-ice-83707.herokuapp.com/